 When validated and viewed at a population health level, the use of outcomes measures can aid in identifying best practices and predicting which patients might benefit most from a particular intervention.
 Researchers and payers are also increasingly tracking outcomes to measure clinical effectiveness.

 On the provider and payer side, outcome measures and measurement-based care are taking on greater significance because of the ongoing shift toward value-based care.
-As Proem Health's Dr. Thomas Young notes, "Under a value-based model, If I'm going to make a stake in the ground for what is considered a valuable treatment for depression and expect a payer to pay for the care, I must see that the patient got better in 12 weeks.
+As Proem Behavioral Health's Dr. Thomas Young notes, "Under a value-based model, If I'm going to make a stake in the ground for what is considered a valuable treatment for depression and expect a payer to pay for the care, I must see that the patient got better in 12 weeks.
 And then I must subsequently see that the patient maintains this improvement for up to 12 months.
 The ability for people to do that is through measurement-based outcomes."

 Therapy Outcome Measures Examples